explainers-by-googlers/cpu-performance/README.md

 -   4: devices that can run even the most demanding scenarios and have performance to spare for multitasking.

-It could use the value of `navigator.cpuPerformance` for pre-selecting a number of features that are best supported by the user device's performance tier.
+Such an application could use the value of `navigator.cpuPerformance` for pre-selecting a number of features that are best supported by the user device's performance tier.

 ```js
 function getPresetFeatures() {